 CAN is important because it bridges the gap between community organisations and mainstream arts organisations, and it introduces diverse artists to opportunities and professional platforms.

-It makes a real difference to artists and the communities it works with.
+CAN makes a real difference to artists and the communities it works with.